hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 Active subscriptions should be limited in some way.
 We should create a flexible and configurable system for limiting subscriptions on a global and an IP level.
 This should be done by extending the existing `RateLimit` class as needed.

 1. Add a configurable global limit on the total active subscriptions.
+Initial default of 10.
 2. Add a configurable limit on the total active subscriptions per IP.
+Initial default of 1.
 3. Add a TTL to subscriptions, i. e. automatically terminate a subscription after a configurable time period.
+Initial default of 5 minutes.
 4. Make it possible to disable all of those limits if needed.